thephoeron/LLTHW/book/3-20-0-lispos.md

 In this chapter, we will review the basic organization of operating systems, and what software they typically need to contain; take a brief tour of the available open-source Common Lisp software for building an Operating System; and build a custom version of Linux that uses a Common Lisp composite display manager, window manager, and the SBCL REPL as your login shell.

----

-Will need a spare PC/Linux box that can be scrapped if you screw up.

-Show how to strip out key Linux components, replacing them with Lisp, packages for replacing the shell, installing and using StumpWM, etc.

 <ul class="pager">
   <li class="previous"><a href="/book/3-19-0-neurotech/">&laquo; Previous</a></li>
   <li><a href="/book/">Table of Contents</a></li>